 Tiredness.
 Sometimes tiredness in pregnancy is caused by anemia, so tell your doctor.
 Get enough rest.
 Take a daytime nap if possible.

 Leg cramps.
 Gently stretch the calf of your leg by curling your toes upward, toward your knee.

 Constipation.
 Drink plenty of fluids.
-Eat foods with lots of fiber, such as fruits, vegetables and bran cereal.
+Eat foods with lots of fiber, such as fruits, vegetables, and bran cereal.
 Don't take laxatives without talking to your doctor first.
 Stool softeners may be safer than laxatives.

 Hemorrhoids.
 Don't strain during bowel movements.
 Try to avoid becoming constipated.
 Clean yourself well after a bowel movement (wet wipes may be less irritating than toilet paper).
 Take several warm soaks (sitz baths) a day if necessary.

 Urinating more often.
 You may need to urinate more often as your baby grows because he or she will put pressure on your bladder.
-This can't be helped.

 Moodiness.
 Your hormones are on a roller coaster ride during pregnancy.
 Plus, your life is undergoing a big change.
 Don't be too hard on yourself.
 If you feel very sad or think about suicide, talk to your doctor.

 Heartburn.
 Eat frequent, small meals.
 Avoid spicy or greasy foods.
 Don't lie down right after eating.
 Ask your doctor about taking antacids.